 Guang Yang, Ph.D.

-Guang holds a Bachelor of Science in Physics from Peking University (China) and a Ph.D. in Physics from the University of North Carolina.
+Guang is co-founder of Daynamica, Inc. He holds a Bachelor of Science in Physics from Peking University (China) and a Ph.D. in Physics from the University of North Carolina.
 Prior to joining Daynamica, he worked as Senior Project Engineer at Thermo Fisher Scientific for seven years.
 He has managed multiple R&D projects across all stages ranging from business proposal to product release and maintenance.
 These projects include next generation X-ray inspection platforms, high-speed online weighing systems, and high accuracy multi-frequency contaminant detection systems.